calculator001-del/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1. this script prints to the terminal
 2. this script looks for a program in the shell
 3. this script counts the number of directories
+4. this script is for listing environment variables